Quantifying resilience for distribution system customers with SALEDI: SALEDI and SAIDI

 Recall that sustained customer outages are those lasting more than 5 minutes.
 Let $n_{\text{customer}}$ be the number of customers served by the utility.
 Then the Customer Minutes Interrupted per served customer CMIp for the $i$th sustained outage is

 Over a period of one year, let $m_1,m_2,...,m_{n_{\rm outage}}$ be the CMIp for all the sustained outages in that year.
 Then SAIDI including major event days for that year is defined as

-When attempting to use SAIDI with major event days as a metric, its value fluctuates significantly from year to year, as shown in Fig.~\ref{fig:SaidiVsSaledi}.
-It is not credible that the reliability or the resilience is changing drastically each year; SAIDI with major event days is responding to the excessive variability in the CMIp of large events that occur in each year rather than the utility's reliability or resilience performance.
-After all, the distribution system reliability and resilience vary relatively slowly over many years as upgrades and changes in equipment and procedures are made, and do not dramatically decrease when the system is hit by a rare extreme of weather causing a very large blackout.
-We need sufficient stability in the reliability and resilience metrics of power system performance to guide mitigation and investment decisions.
+When attempting to use SAIDI with major event days as a metric, its value often fluctuates significantly from year to year, as shown in Fig.~\ref{fig:SaidiVsSaledi}.
+The dominant source of fluctuation is the random occurrence and variable magnitude of large events.
+That is, SAIDI with major event days is responding more to the very high variability in the large events that can occur in each year than to the power system's underlying reliability or resilience.
+After all, the distribution system reliability and resilience vary relatively slowly over many years as upgrades and changes in equipment and procedures are made.
+We need resilience metrics to more stably track power system performance as it responds to weather extremes in order to guide mitigation and investment decisions.

 For monitoring reliability, the problem of erratic SAIDI is traditionally solved by excluding the major event days from the annual SAIDI calculation \cite{IEEE13662022,ChristiePD03}, as illustrated in Fig.~\ref{fig:SaidiVsSaledi}.